gaushi/gaushi.github.io/_posts/2021-08-17-GBIF-for-sampling.md

-# Utility of Global Biodiversity information facility for organizing sampling trips
+# Utility of Global Biodiversity Information Facility for Organizing Sampling Trips